-Tip to save money #1 – Get rid of your car
+1. Get rid of your car

 This is a difficult decision, especially if you live in a country where the public transport hasn’t matured yet.
 So think well before you decide on this money saving tip.
-If you are lucky enough to be living in a country where travelling by foot or cycle is easy, just go got it.
+If you are lucky enough to be living in a country where traveling by foot or cycle is easy, just go got it.
 You can save on your car EMI (if you were still paying), you can save on the car insurance and you can save on the fuel costs.
-That’s a lot of money to save so you can start your travelling.
-For example, my car EMI is $350/month, car insurance is $25/month and fuel costs are $150/month – that’s a lot of money saved for travelling.
+That’s a lot of money to save so you can start your traveling.
+For example, my car EMI is $350/month, car insurance is $25/month and fuel costs are $150/month – that’s a lot of money saved for traveling.

-Tip to save money #2 – Go prepaid with your mobile
+2. Go prepaid with your mobile

 Postpaid mobile connections tend to be a bigger drain on your money than prepaid phones so go ahead and get one.
 If you have a postpaid connection contract with your telecom provider it makes sense to cancel it – you may incur a termination cost but don’t worry it will get offset by the savings.
-On an average a postpaid connection sets you back by $100/month but if you get a prepaid connection you can almost always finish off your communication needs within $40.
+On an average, a postpaid connection sets you back by $100/month but if you get a prepaid connection you can almost always finish off your communication needs within $40.
 Thus, helping you save for your travels.

-Tip to save money #3 – Switch off your TV
+3. Switch off your TV

 Switching off your TV works at multiple levels.
 If you are living in USA, you may end up saving approximately $1200/year and if you are in India you may end up saving Rs 10,000/year.
 That’s a good start.
 Now imagine, all the free time you will create for yourself where you can try some income-generation on the side.

-Tip to save money #4 – Cut down on wining and dining
+4. Cut down on wining and dining

 It is a choice you have made – to save so you can travel – and it means some tough follow-up decisions.
-Though this is a difficult way to save money for travelling, cutting down on going out help you accumulate lots of money.
+Though this is a difficult way to save money for traveling, cutting down on going out help you accumulate lots of money.
 If we agreed that you spent $25 every time you went out for drinks or dinner and assuming you went out once a week – that’s around $1500/year spent.

-Tip to save money #5 Get a roommate or cut down on your accommodation
+5. Get a roommate or cut down on your accommodation

 If you are a bachelor, you can get this done easily.
 Just find a roommate and your rent becomes half of what it used to be.
 If you live in a country with good and cheap public transport moving away from the city center also helps save money.
-If you are married, and live with family you can still get a houseguest who takes a bit of the rent burden.
+If you are married and live with family you can still get a houseguest who takes a bit of the rent burden.

-Tip to save money #6 Reduce your utilities bill
+6. Reduce your utilities bill

 All you have to do is be a little careful and you can save a lot of money here too.
 How about switching off your air conditioner and opening up the window?
 Or putting on something warm and bringing down the thermostat?
 Or switching all those lights you don’t need.
-Or using cold water instead of the warm water for that cozy bath, maybe even reducing length of your shower.
+Or using cold water instead of the warm water for that cozy bath, maybe even reducing the length of your shower.
 Following these and many similar ideas you will be able to save quite a bit for your travel.

 If you are a smoker, this is perhaps your best chance to achieve twin objectives.
-By quitting smoking you will have you would have saved money for travelling the world – in a year around $1800 – and you would have become healthy as well.
+By quitting smoking you will have you would have saved money for traveling the world – in a year around $1800 – and you would have become healthy as well.

-Tip to save money #8 Reduce visits to Spa/Saloon
+8. Reduce visits to Spa/Saloon

-Tip to save money #9 – Use as many coupons as possible

-Tip to save money #10 – Open a designated Travel Bank Account
+9. Use as many coupons as possible 10.
+Open a designated Travel Bank Account